buhrmi/RationalCrowdsale/README.md

 Assume an ERC20 contract at `0x123` with `decimals = 6`, and you want to sell 5000 tokens with a base rate of 20 tokens per ether.
 You would construct the contract with `token = 0x123`, `baseRate = 20 * 10 ** 6` and `baseAvailability = 5000 * 10 ** 6`.

-After deployment, transfer the `baseAvailability` amount of tokens to the contract to make it available for sale.
+After deployment, transfer the `baseAvailability` amount of tokens to the contract to make them available for sale.